Som-Energia/plataforma/mod/tidypics/README.txt

-Tidypics plugin for Elgg 1.8
+Tidypics plugin for Elgg 1.9
-Latest Version: 1.8.6
+Latest Version: 1.9.6
 Released: 2015-01-31
 Contact: iionly@gmx.de
 License: GNU General Public License version 2
 Copyright: (c) iionly 2013-2015, (C) Cash Costello 2011-2015

-The photo gallery plugin for Elgg 1.8 (requires Elgg 1.8.16 at minimum!
-Please upgrade your Elgg installation first before installing/upgrading the Tidypics plugin).
+The photo gallery plugin for Elgg 1.9.

+Requirements:

+As of version 1.9.4.1 of Tidypics the minimum Elgg version required is Elgg 1.9.5 (if you haven't upgraded your site from Elgg 1.8 to 1.9 it's not of much relevance but otherwise the comments migration done by Elgg core might have not been correctly completed and Tidypics has to touch the comments entries also again AFTER upgrading to Elgg 1.9.5 and finishing of any pending core upgrades).

 Features: